plo911/MemoWebsite/SECURITY.md

 Suggested solution (optional): If you have a suggestion for a fix, please include it.

-Acceptance/Rejection: If the reported issue is confirmed as a vulnerability, we will work to fix it promptly.
-We will keep you informed of the status of the fix and release a security advisory once the fix is deployed.
-If the reported issue is not considered a vulnerability, we will explain our reasoning.
+Acceptance/Rejection: If the reported issue is confirmed as a vulnerability, I'll work to fix it promptly.
+I'll keep you informed of the status of the fix and release a security advisory once the fix is deployed.
+If the reported issue is not considered a vulnerability, I'll explain my reasoning.

-Disclosure Coordination: We ask that you refrain from publicly disclosing the vulnerability until we have released a fix and published a security advisory.
-This allows us to ensure that all users are protected.
-We will work with you to coordinate a responsible disclosure timeline.
+Disclosure Coordination: We ask that you refrain from publicly disclosing the vulnerability until I have released a fix and published a security advisory.
+This allows me to ensure that all users are protected.
+I will work with you to coordinate a responsible disclosure timeline.

-We value your contribution to the security of our project and appreciate your responsible disclosure.
+I value your contribution to the security of my project and appreciate your responsible disclosure.
 Thank you for your help.